Kakumanu-Harshitha/Stock-Price-Prediction/README.md

 5. Resource Optimization
 Institutional investors, hedge funds, and asset managers use prediction models to optimize their resource allocation, ensuring capital is invested in the most promising opportunities.
+# Results
+This model got r2_score of 0.9352 .
 # References:

 Reference from kaggle: https://www.kaggle.com/datasets/jainilcoder/netflix-stock-price-prediction